COMMUNITIES OF INTEREST (COI)

 Communities of Interest are networks of practitioners from our Member States and institutions within the European Centre of Excellence for Countering Hybrid Threats (CoE).
 COIs allow the space for multinational and multidisciplinary sharing of best practice, experience and expertise so that member states and institutions can better understand, defend against and respond to Hybrid threats.
 They also provide a space to coordinate action.
 The Research division will support the “understand” component of the COI’s work and through their participation, exploit COI activities (extracting ideas and information) and support their work by providing academic views and material.
 The Training and exercise division will support the work of the COI’s acting as an enabler and implementer.

 The Vulnerabilities and Resilience COI focuses on understanding member states’ and institutions’ vulnerabilities and improving their resilience by sharing best practices, developing new policy proposals and identifying topics to be studied further.
-The aim of the COI is also to improve public-private partnership in countering hybrid threats.
+The aim of the COI is also to improve public-private and civil-military partnership in countering hybrid threats.

 COI Strategy & Defence is focusing on hybrid warfare, related strategies and resulting implications for security policy, military and defence.
 It aims at discovering the essence and nature of hybrid warfare as well as the logic and pattern of hybrid strategies in order to develop an analytical framework for the assessment of current and future hybrid warfare situations and their practical implication.
 COI S&D follows an interdisciplinary academic based approach, hereby combining empirical evidence with the theory of war and strategy.
 Overarching objective is to contribute to the education of common and comprehensive judgment of Participants, EU and NATO as a precondition for joint and comprehensive action in defense and response.